pyrod3v/MoreEnchanting/README.md

 # More Enchanting
 More Enchanting is a mod aiming to enhance the game's enchanting experience, currently focusing on enchantments.

-## Enchantments
+## Content
 ### Weapon Enchantments
 - **Desperation - Swords, Axes and Maces**.
 When low on health, gain increased attack damage.
 - **Leech - Swords, Axes and Maces**.
 Has a 50% chance (configurable) to heal the user when dealing critical hits.
 Starts at 0.5 heart at level 1 and gives an extra 0.5 per level, up to level 3.
 - **Momentum - Swords and Axes**.
-Increases attack speed when landing consecutive hits.
+Hitting enemies in quick succession increases attack speed.
 - **Marking - Swords, Axes and Maces**.
-Marks the hit entity.
-When the original attacker shoots the same entity with an arrow, it explodes with power based on the enchantment level (max explosion power is 3, TNT's explosion power is 4).
+Hitting enemies marks them, detonating when hit by an arrow.
+The explosion power is based on the enchantment level (max is 3, for reference TNT's explosion power is 4).
 - **Frost Aspect - Swords**.
-Freezes hit enemies.
+Freeze hit enemies.
+- **Armor Crush - Axes and Maces**.
+Deals extra damage to armor pieces.
+Axes deal 50% more armor damage unless they're enchanted with sharpness, in which case they deal 33% more.
+Maces do double armor damage.

 ### Armor Enchantments
 - **Double Jump - Boots**.
-Allows the user to jump in midair.
+Allows the bearer to jump in midair.
 - **Rooted - Leggings**.
 Grants increased regeneration and resistance while sneaking.
 - **Soul Anchor - Chestplate**.
 When below 20% health (configurable), gain highly increased resistance but slow speed.

+### Curses
+- **Curse of the Undead - Armor**.
+Gives the bearer the characteristics of undead monsters:
+  - When exposed to daylight, slowness, weakness and decomposition are applied.
+  - At night, speed and strength are increased.
+  - Undead mobs are neutral unless provoked.

+### Effects
+- **Decomposition**.
+Similar to the wither effect.
+Has a radom chance (configurable) to damage the player or light them on fire.

 ## Configuration
 This mod can be configured in two ways.